watson-yu/medicam-viewer-macos/README.md

-# RTSPPlayerOSX
+# MediCam Viewer for macOS

-RTSP Player for OSX
+This project is a demo for streaming RTSP Video stream on macOS

-This project is a demo for streaming RTSP Video stream in OSX
+Has been tested with H.264 streams

-Has been tested with MJPEG and H.264 streams
+This project is based on the RTSP Player for OSX project from: https://github.com/omarzl/RTSPPlayerOSX

-This project is based on the RTSP Player for iOS from: https://github.com/durfu/DFURTSPPlayer
+and the RTSP Player for iOS from: https://github.com/durfu/DFURTSPPlayer

 It was modified so it works with Cocoa/OSX